TrevorDrayton03/Interval-Timer/README.md

 Interval Timer was inspired when I was using a popular interval timer when exercising in the gym.
 There was some features that I wish it had.
 Now, I am developing one for myself that will implement the features I want from an interval timer.
 Then, I will share it with others for free on the app store.

-In order to create a high quality mobile application, I will need to develop a robust, well-documented piece of software that includes test suites and works on various devices.
+In order to create a high quality mobile application, the application:
+- must be robust
+- must be well-documented
+- must include a test suite
+- must work on various devices
+- must be user friendly, intuitive, and attractive
+- must be maintained

 ## Features
 - Store user-created timers to easily use for later